helioloureiro/twitter-mastodon-bot/README.md

 * Use properly logging (and remove several prints)
 * Do proper follow up with RT and other options
 * Post images or videos from original post
+* Binding from twitter accounts to read to different accounts in mastodon.
+    - Perhaps change from current config to yaml as suggested by Guto.